waleedsf/Flower-Classifier-with-Deep-Learning-using-TensorFlow/README.md

 # Project consists of two parts:

-Part1: Build and train a custom image classifier using a pre-trained network "MobileNet", The new neural network was trained on Oxford Flowers 102 dataset and then saved with the .h5 extension in this repository.
+Part 1: Build and train a custom image classifier using a pre-trained network "MobileNet", The new neural network was trained on Oxford Flowers 102 dataset and then saved with the .h5 extension in this repository.

-Part2: Convert and developed the saved Keras model from part1 into a command-line application.
+Part 2: Convert and developed the saved Keras model from part1 into a command-line application.